DUTIES OF A SOC TEAM

-Security Operations Center (SOC) Team Roles and Responsibilities
+Security Operations Centre (SOC) Team Roles and Responsibilities

 The SOC team often has a wide range of tasks, as security is the most important component in preventing data loss and other losses for the firm.
 However, the SOC team is primarily responsible for two tasks: maintaining the company’s security monitoring systems and investigating suspicious activities.